 Which One Should You Pick?

-Choosing www can help you handle growing your website beyond a single server.
+Choosing to add "www" can help you grow your website beyond a single server.
 On the other hand, smaller businesses probably never need to worry about millions of hits a day.
 The advantage of a naked website is that is it shorter to type, takes up less space in your marketing print, and makes your brand name stand out.

 Some agencies say that switching over to a naked domain has a positive effect on SEO.
 From experience, we do not think so.
 Once more, consistency with using your web name and the correct redirect options are far more important than the name itself.